Birth of the Galactic Disk Revealed by the H3 Survey: Discussion

 The H3 window function is uniform and nearly complete at $|b|>30^\circ$ and Dec. $>-20^\circ$.
 Existing H3 data does not reach lower Galactic latitudes, and the parallax selection removes most stars with heliocentric distances of $\lesssim 1$ kpc.
 For the high$-\alpha$ population studied here, which has a scale-height of $0.6-1$ kpc \citep[e.g.,][]{Bovy12}, the lack of in-plane coverage of H3 is unlikely to bias our results, but we caution that any systematic population variation between $|Z|<1$ kpc and $|Z|>1$ kpc would not be reflected in our results.

 Our abundance determinations are based on plane-parallel 1D atmospheres and assumed LTE.
-Our $\alpha$ abundances are based primarily on the \ionn{Mg}{i} triplet at 5167, 5173, 5183\AA, which is very strong and sensitive to the structure of the upper stellar atmospheres \citep[e.g.,][]{Bergemann17a}. \citet{Cargile20} showed that the H3 abundance scale (in both [Fe/H] and [$\alpha$/Fe]) agrees well with literature values for globular and open clusters spanning the metallicity range [Fe/H]$\approx-2.3$ to $+0.0$.
+Furthermore, our $\alpha$ abundances are primarily derived from the \ionn{Mg}{i} triplet at 5167, 5173, 5183\AA, which is very strong and sensitive to the structure of the upper stellar atmospheres \citep[e.g.,][]{Bergemann17a}. \citet{Cargile20} showed that the H3 abundance scale (in both [Fe/H] and [$\alpha$/Fe]) agrees well with literature values for globular and open clusters spanning the metallicity range [Fe/H]$\approx-2.3$ to $+0.0$.
 Furthermore, as we show in Appendix \ref{s:comp}, the trends we identify in abundance space are also seen in the APOGEE data.
 This comparison gives added confidence to our use of the \ionn{Mg}{i} triplet for abundance determination.
 Furthermore, the comparison between the in-situ and accreted sequences in Figure \ref{fig:chem} -- which are on the same abundance scale -- shows that there is a feature in the in-situ abundances at [Fe/H]$\approx-1.3$ that does not appear in the accreted sample.
 This feature therefore cannot be due to deficiencies in the H3 abundance analysis.
-Nonetheless, we caution that the detailed quantitative behavior in abundance space is sensitive to NLTE and 3D atmosphere effects \citep[see e.g.,][]{Bergemann17b}, and so interpretation of the precise abundance behavior must be handled with care.
+Nonetheless, we caution that the detailed quantitative behavior in abundance space is sensitive to NLTE and 3D atmosphere effects \citep[see e.g.,][]{Bergemann17b}, and the overall behavior of the [$\alpha$/Fe] vs. [Fe/H] sequence at low metallicity differs across the literature \citep[compare][]{Gratton03, Cayrel04, Ruchti11, Bensby14}.
+Our quantitative interpretation of the detailed abundance behavior at low metallicity must therefore be treated with care.

 The most important observational caveat in this work is the separation of in-situ and accreted stars at low metallicity.
 Despite decades of effort, this task remains challenging \citep[see e.g.,][]{Buder22}.
 Following the work of \citet{Hawkins15}, \citet{Belokurov22} use [Al/Fe] to separate in-situ and accreted populations.
 While this selection provides good separation at [Fe/H] $\gtrsim-1.2$, at lower metallicities the in-situ population overlaps in chemical space with the accreted stars, in both the diagnostic [Al/Fe] and [Mg/Mn] abundance ratios, as we show in Appendix \ref{s:chemaccr} \citep[and also discussed in][]{Horta21, Belokurov22}.
 This means that it will be challenging to identify in-situ stars at low metallicity purely on the basis of these proposed diagnostic abundance ratios.
 However, our approach in this work, which employs kinematic selection, is also problematic.
 In-situ stars on highly radial or retrograde orbits, which exist at low metallicity \citep{Belokurov22}, will be missed by our selection.
 Our results related to the kinematic behavior of the in-situ population (Figure \ref{fig:kin}) must therefore be interpreted with care, as we discuss in Section \ref{s:mainres}.
 A path forward may involve exploiting the predicted spatial variation in the accreted and in-situ populations with height from the Galactic plane in order to decompose these two populations, at least in a statistical sense.